 Desired effects Imitation of THC effects, sometimes with very different potency, duration, or intensity compared to classic cannabis.

-Main risks Discomfort, intense anxiety, hallucinations, tachycardia, seizures, loss of consciousness, or severe intoxication.
+Main risks Fainting, intense anxiety, hallucinations, tachycardia, seizures, loss of consciousness, or severe poisoning.

 2. Synthetic cathinones